timblaktu/NixOS-WSL/docs/bare-mount-example.md

 ### Disk Not Found

 If the disk isn't found at boot:
-1. Verify the serial number matches exactly (including trailing dots)
+1. Verify the UUID matches your disk's filesystem UUID (not partition UUID)
 2. Check Windows Event Viewer for mount errors
 3. Ensure the disk isn't in use by Windows
-4. Try manual mounting with `wsl-bare-mount mount`
+4. Run the PowerShell script manually to see detailed error messages

 ### Mount Fails

-1. Check the device pattern matches: `ls /dev/disk/by-id/ | grep YOUR_PATTERN`
+1. Check the UUID exists: `ls -la /dev/disk/by-uuid/`
 2. Verify filesystem type is correct
-3. Check systemd journal: `journalctl -u '*.mount'`
+3. Check systemd journal: `journalctl -xe | grep mount`
+4. Ensure the Windows-side script was run successfully

 ### Performance Not Improved